The Color of Time

-The Color of Time (aka Tar) is a 2012 American independent biographical drama film written and directed by twelve New York University film students whose teacher was James Franco.
-The film stars James Franco (who also produced), Mila Kunis, Jessica Chastain, Zach Braff, and Henry Hopper.
+The Color of Time (originally titled Tar) is a 2012 American independent biographical drama film written and directed by twelve New York University film students whose teacher was James Franco.
+The film stars Franco (who also produced), Bruce Campbell, Mila Kunis, Jessica Chastain, Zach Braff, and Henry Hopper.

 It premiered on November 16, 2012 at the Rome Film Festival.
 The film was theatrically released in the United Kingdom on September 8, 2014, under the title Forever Love.
 It was theatrically released in the United States on December 12, 2014.

 Plot

 The different parts of Pulitzer Prize winner C.K.
 Williams' life told through his poems.
 Flashbacks of his childhood, his teens, college years, to when he meets and marries his wife, Catherine (Kunis) and the birth of his children and parenthood.
 The film is narrated by different versions of Williams (Franco, Hopper, March, Unger), depicting the different aspects of Williams through the years.